IELTS Reading Exam Preparation

-- Developing reading skills such as skimming (which parts you should strategically read) and scanning (best choices for searching for information)
+- learn skills .Develop reading skills such as skimming (which parts you should strategically read) and scanning (best choices for searching for information)

 Common Question Types